with Mischa Birnstiel, General Manager

 They parted away after the second failure.
 However, Mischa was not over yet, as he wanted to follow his dream and become his own boss.
-He took interest in web content management, realizing that maintaining websites in general is an often overlooked problem.
-That’s how mBusiness was born in 2015, as a marketing agency with focus on content management, rolling out more than 100 multilingual websites till today, for both small and enterprise clients alike.
+He took an interest in web content management, realizing that maintaining websites, in general, is an often overlooked problem.
+That’s how mBusiness was born in 2015, as a marketing agency with a focus on content management, rolling out more than 100 multilingual websites till today, for both small and enterprise clients alike.

-Now in charge of a team, Mischa admits that things were a bit bumpy at the beginning.
+Now in charge of a team, Mischa admits that things were a bit bumpy at first.
 Even though he discovered Paymo in 2010 while running his first business, everyone was keeping track of projects in their own way:

 One took notes on post-its, another wrote notes in a notebook, another used a calendar; we also used a tool called Boomerang to send back important emails with tasks.

-He knew he needed to take everybody onboard.
+He knew he needed to take everybody on board.
 And so he did.
-The team started to use Paymo primarily as a time tracking tool, as a way to evaluate how long projects take and how much to charge their clients.
+The team started using Paymo primarily as a time tracking tool, as a way to evaluate how long projects take and how much to charge their clients.

-The transition was not complete though.
-They continued to rely on emails to inform each other about the tasks they should be doing and their progress.
+The transition was not complete, though.
+They continued to rely on emails for tasks and their progress.
 With an increasing number of projects and some employees who worked remotely, things got out of hand:

 It ended in pure chaos: our email accounts were full and we were unable to have a quick overview of current tasks – we would spend so much time searching for emails to see the progression of current projects.
 I had no idea which employee was working on which task and which status it had.
 I got stressed and realized that something needed to change.

 In March, with the health crisis in full swing, Mischa decided to restructure the way they use Paymo.
-They’ve now adopted workflows inside Kanban boards, as a way to reduce email traffic and know what’s the status of each task during the project lifecycle.
+They’ve now adopted workflows inside Kanban boards to reduce email traffic and know the status of each task during the project lifecycle.

 We managed to start working more strategically on tasks.
-It now takes less time in assigning and organizing them.
+It now takes less time to assign and to organize them.
 A quick glimpse of everything is accessible at all times and we are more motivated to work since progression of tasks is more visual.
-Nothing beats the feeling of assigning a task under “Completed”.
+Nothing beats the feeling of moving a task under “Completed”.
 Another important point is the decreased amount of miscommunication since we can just comment on the task if we have questions and those assigned to the task can see it.

 Mischa Birnstiel, General Manager @mBusiness